TermuxHackz/X-osint/README.md

 More features are still to come..Stay Tuned

+# ChangeLogs for 2.3
+- [1] Revamped Metadata Extraction to support any file type
+- [2] Added DNSinf OSINT: For benchmarking and performance testing of DNS (Domain Name System) servers and giving you credible information
+- [3] Added Text Analysis - powered by scapy for Fast and efficient NLP processing, Tokenization, POS tagging, NER, dependency parsing of texts.
+- [4] Added Network Mapper - for WIFI Networks (IN BETA)
+- [5] Added Disclaimer for using X-Osint
+- [6] Other bugs fixes and improvements.

 # ChangeLogs for 2.1.0
 - [1] Fixed TKinter popup problem on start up